 Student spotlight details

-With a background in architecture, Ciara is a current MSt in the History of Design student who has approached the course a little differently.
+With a background in architecture, Ciara approached the MSt in the History of Design course a little differently.

 'Before I enrolled on the course, I was working in architecture, having graduated with a MArch degree from University College Dublin two years previously.
 Throughout my architectural studies I had always been interested in the cross-disciplinary nature of design, where movements in architecture were paralleled by concurrent movements in textile and furniture design, for example.

 'I was attracted to the broad scope of the MSt in the History of Design.
 The part-time nature of the course was another factor as it allowed me to combine my interest in research and writing with my work in practice.

 'I thoroughly enjoy the class discussion, as it is a very open environment.
 It’s so rare to be in a room full of people that just love to think and talk about design!
 I also thoroughly enjoy the research.
 I have had the opportunity to spend hours in the National Art Library at the V&A and the British Library amongst many others; it has been wonderful.